Observing the mitzvah of shemitah today with Otzar Ha'aretz

 The produce is sold throughout the country: green grocers and sections in supermarkets, especially in areas with a large National Religious and Charedi-Sefaradi population interested in this produce.
 This year, online purchases with home delivery (once a week) will be possible, too.

 Buying from Otzar Ha'aretz makes the customers partners in keeping the land in Jewish hands and supporting Jewish farmers, while observing shemitah laws.
 It also affords them the merit to eat produce with kedushat shevi'it.

 Rabbi Aharon Abotbol (Chevel modi’in, son-in-law of Rav Ovadia Yosef), Rabbi Yehuda Amichai, Rabbi Ya’akov Ariel, Rabbi Shemuel Eliyaho, Rabbi Elierzer Igrah, Rabbi Dov Lior.

-We encourage everyone to become a member of Otzar Ha'aretz now, at: https://otzar-haretz.co.il/
+We encourage everyone to become a member of Otzar Ha'aretz now, at the Hebrew website: https://otzar-haretz.co.il/

 See the translation of the Otzar Ha'aretz Hebrew website, here.

 For English secretary, call: *9273 or email: email@example.com,